example42/puppet-network/README.md

           }
         }

-* An alternative way to manage routes is using the network::mroute define, which expectes a hash of one or more routes where you specify the network and the gateway (either as ip or device name):
+* An alternative way to manage routes is using the network::mroute define, which expects a hash of one or more routes where you specify the network and the gateway (either as ip or device name):

         network::mroute { 'bond2':
           routes => {